-These Paleo and vegan friendly magic cookie bars are a healthier remake of the classic dessert!
+These vegan friendly paleo magic cookie bars are a healthy remake of the classic!
 You’ll never know they’re gluten, grain, dairy and refined sugar free!

 M M M Magic, Magic, Magic